ludditry/zwift-training/operational/zwift-deployment.md

   additional functionality.

-# Lab 2: Getting Familiar with Ansible #
+# Exercise 2: Getting Familiar with Ansible #

 [Getting Familiar with Ansible]($PLACEHOLDER/getting-familiar-with-ansible.md)

-In this lab, we add an inventory file to ansible and run some simple ansible commands against the servers in the inventory file.
+In this exercise, we add an inventory file to ansible and run some simple ansible commands against the servers in the inventory file.

-# Lab 3: Installing Zwift #
+# Exercise 3: Installing Zwift #

 [Installing Zwift]($PLACEHOLDER/installing-zwift.md)

-In this lab, we install zwift.
+In this exercise, we install zwift.

 # Mechanisms for using Zwift #